m0ose/asx/README.md

 * http://backspaces.github.io/asx/models?scripts/fire
 * http://backspaces.github.io/asx/models?src/fire

-The default style is scripts for now, but will convert to es6 modules when widely supported.
-This will default scripts:
+The default directory is scripts/ for now, but will convert to es6 modules, src/, when widely supported.
+This url will use the default:

 * http://backspaces.github.io/asx/models?fire